buzztroll/unix-agent/docs/commands.rst

 The dcm-agent's main purpose is to provide a remote set of commands to DCM.
-The dcm-agent forms a websocket connection with DCM and advertises the set of commands which DCM can invoke on the server.
+The dcm-agent forms a websocket connection with DCM and advertises the set of commands which DCM can invoke.
 There is a set of built in commands that can be found in the module dcm.agent.plugins.builtin.